shandypatrol/chappy-infrastructure/README.md

 vagrant ssh
 ```

-Vagrant will sync files in the repository available inside the VM, so changing files on .
+Vagrant will sync files in the repository available inside the VM, so changes to files on your local machine will be available on the vagrant box automatically.
 The vagrant file will describe which directory(s) map to where on the VM.
 By default, the repository will be mapped at /vagrant.

 ## Making changes to boxes